Cumberland Law Review

 The Cumberland Law Review is a law review published by the students at Cumberland School of Law in Birmingham, Alabama.

 Founded in 1970, the Review publishes two issues a year, with each issue averaging between 150 and 200 pages.
 Each issue consists of any combination of tributes, articles, essays, notes, and comments.
 Generally, an issue includes at least one article, note, and comment.
 Occasionally, part of an issue or an entire issue is devoted to a single topic.
-For instance, in 2016 the Review published a symposium on Harper Lee's books "Go Set a Watchman" and "To Kill a Mockingbird."
-The Review's online companion, the Cumberland Review Online, publishes shorter pieces surveying recent developments with the Supreme Court of Alabama and United States Court of Appeals for the Eleventh Circuit.
+For instance, in 2016 the Review published a symposium on Harper Lee's books "Go Set a Watchman" and "To Kill a Mockingbird."The Review's online companion, the Cumberland Law Review Online, publishes shorter pieces surveying recent developments with the Supreme Court of Alabama and United States Court of Appeals for the Eleventh Circuit.